Faizanusmani06/MOVIX/README.md

 ## Contact

-For any inquiries or feedback, please contact at [movix@example.com](mailto:faizanusmani086@gmail.com).
+For any inquiries or feedback, please contact at my [Gmail](mailto:faizanusmani086@gmail.com).